-Welcome to a three-part series on Trade The Day.
+Welcome to a three-part mini series on Trade the Day.

 Forex trading can seem like a daunting challenge before starting on this journey, which begs the question.

 According to the Efficient Market Hypothesis (EMA), the prices of financial securities reflect all information regarding those securities.

 Because of this, the theory goes, it is impossible to undertake any analysis – technical or fundamental – that will help you generate excess market returns.